 \subsection{Single-view Reconstruction}

-The first column of Table \ref{table:multi_view_comparison} also compares LegoFormer-S and LegoFormer-M against state-of-the-art methods for the object reconstruction.
-As expected LegoFormer-S, which uses image patches as input tokens, outperforms LegoFormer-M, which uses full images as tokens, showing the advantage of using the attention mechanism on the encoder again.
-Compared to other methods, LegoFormer-S shows competitive performance.
-Some examples of single view reconstruction are shown in Figure \ref{fig:single_view_comparison}, highlighting how the shape predicted by LegoFormer-S is much smoother and more regular than the one predicted by the competitors.
-A category-wise comparison to the other single-view reconstruction techniques is reported in the supplementary section \ref{section:single_view_performance}.
+The first column of \cref{tab:multi_view_comparison} compares LegoFormer-S and LegoFormer-M against state-of-the-art methods for single-view object reconstruction.
+As expected LegoFormer-S, which uses image patches as input tokens, outperforms LegoFormer-M, which uses the full image as a single token, showing again the advantage of using the attention mechanism on the encoder.
+LegoFormer-S shows superior performance with respect to all competitors except for Pix2Vox++/A. Some examples of single view reconstruction are shown in \cref{fig:single_view_comparison}, highlighting how, once again, the shapes predicted by LegoFormer-S are much smoother and more regular than the one predicted by the competitors.
+A category-wise comparison to the other single-view reconstruction techniques is reported in the Supplementary \cref{appendix:single_view_performance}.